thekana/MTRN3500-Assign2/README.md

 # 7 Part 4 - Vehicle Control Module

 The purpose of the vehicle control module is to control the UGV.
-To controlthe UGV, you must first establish a Wi-Fi connection with the onboard server of the UGV.
+To control the UGV, you must first establish a Wi-Fi connection with the onboard server of the UGV.
 Use 192.168.1.200 as the IP address and 25000 as the port number to establish this connection.
-You must sendthe UGV the following ASCII string to make it move.
+You must send the UGV the following ASCII string to make it move.
 Replace the field < steer > by a numerical value between± 40 ◦as the required steering angle and, < speed > by a numerical value between±1m/s. as the required speed.